sixones/nzbvr/README.markdown

 ### Series Watchers

-Series's watcher's can be setup to watch for new episodes for a particular tv series, it works with daily shows (as long as your scheduling nzbVR to check at least once every 24 hours). <del>nzbVR also pulls in extra data for a tv series so that you can browse the episode lists and download missing episodes easily.</del> When you first add a series, nzbVR will check for new episodes that are being aired after the creation date of the series in nzbVR.
+Series's watcher's can be setup to watch for new episodes for a particular tv series, it works with daily shows (as long as your scheduling nzbVR to check at least once every 24 hours). nzbVR also pulls in extra data for a tv series so that you can browse the episode lists and download missing episodes easily.
+When you first add a series, nzbVR will check for new episodes that are being aired after the creation date of the series in nzbVR.

 ### Movie Watchers